-Today I want to share one of the best fadings from my private denim collection.
-Personally I really like this kind of old school hardcore fadings.
-The jeans is a vintage Levi’s Jeans from the ’60’s.
-It’s the 517 style – Bootcut – model, which is a typical ’60’s fit and very popular at that time.
-The jeans has an Orange Big E Tab on the backpocket.
-The Orange Tab collection was introduced as a more fashionable and affordable collection with bell-bottoms and boot cut jeans.
-Levi’s Jeans introduced their Orange Tab collection in 1969 and the Big E tabs were only produced until 1971, so a vintage pair with an Orange Big E Tab is quite hard to find.
-The back of the button is stamped with digit number 8 and the jeans features a Talon 42 zipper.
-The jeans is made from non-selvage right hand fabric.
+Today, I want to share one of the best Levi’s fadings from my private denim collection.
+Personally, I really like this kind of old-school hardcore fadings.
+The jeans is a vintage Levi’s Jeans from the 1960’s.
+It’s the 517 style – bootcut – model, which is a typical 1960’s fit and very popular at that time.
+The jeans has an Orange Big E Tab on the back pocket.
+The Orange Tab collection was introduced as a more fashionable and affordable collection with bell bottoms and boot-cut jeans.

 A Jeans With A Lot Of Character